 …I’m not sure – I haven’t seen a case where this cream causes hair loss.
 But if you have, please share it with us in the comment section.
 We’re always learning.

-There are currently a lot of good and effective progesterone cream on Amazon that has proven to work for a lot of people.
-You can Check Them Out Here.
+There is currently a lot of good and effective progesterone cream on Amazon that has proven to work for a lot of people, such as the ones mentioned above.